MirnaShaalan/jobs-portal-server/README.md

 ## Notes
-- Admin Credentials to login to the system
+- Admin login Credentials (to edit/add/delete jobs ).
   - **UserName: admin**
   - **Password : admin**
 - Database is hosted so no need to change ConnectionString